CASFRI/CASFRI/README.md

 The production process of CASFRI 5.x requires:

-* [GDAL v1.11.4](http://www.gisinternals.com/query.html?content=filelist&file=release-1800-x64-gdal-1-11-4-mapserver-6-4-3.zip) and access to a Bash or a Batch shell to convert and load FRIs into PostgreSQL.
+* [GDAL v3.1.x](https://www.gisinternals.com/query.html?content=filelist&file=release-1911-x64-gdal-3-1-4-mapserver-7-6-1.zip) and access to a Bash or a Batch shell to convert and load FRIs into PostgreSQL.
 IMPORTANT: Some FRIs will not load with GDAL v2.X.
 This is documented as [issue #34](https://github.com/edwardsmarc/CASFRI/issues/34).
+Productions has also been tested using GDAL 1.11.4.

-* PostgreSQL 9.6 and PostGIS 2.3.x to store and translate the database.
+* PostgreSQL 13 and PostGIS 3.1.1 to store and translate the database (PostgreSQL 9.6/11/12 and PostGIS 2.3.x have also been tested).
 More recent versions should work as well.

 * The [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework) to translate the database.